What Does an X-Ray Tech Do? A Clearer Picture of This Radiology Role

 What does an X-ray tech do?

 X-ray techs are a type of radiologic technologist, who is a healthcare professional specializing in using equipment to take diagnostic imagery of patients.
-“In a nutshell, X-ray techs care for patients while they perform a large variety of radiographic procedures,” says Crystal Bromeling, Radiologic Technology program coordinator at Rasmussen College.
+“In a nutshell, X-ray techs care for patients while they perform a large variety of radiographic procedures,” says Crystal Bromeling, Radiologic Technology program coordinator at Rasmussen University.

 You’re probably familiar with X-ray techs as taking, well, X-rays—but radiologic technologists can also be responsible for other types of diagnostic imagery, such as CT scans and MRIs.
 “Everyone knows that we take X-rays, but what they may not know is that we cross-train in many different modalities such as MRI or ultrasound,” Bromeling says.